 Although it shared the Ford body shell the styling had more in common with Lincoln.
 From the double front bumper with dagmars and optional front fog lamps to the rear bumper shape, it was all very much Lincoln influenced.

-Monterey was top of two series for Mercury in 1953 and enjoyed better appointments including chrome rocker panels, carpeting instead of rubber matting and was easily identified with
+Monterey was top of two series for Mercury in 1953 and enjoyed better appointments including chrome rocker panels, carpeting instead of rubber matting.
+It is easily identified with the Monterey script on the front fenders – although, interestingly, not on very early ’53 cars.

 Under the hood is a 255.4 cubic inch flathead V8 outputting 125 horsepower.
 It was the last year we'd see a flat head V8 in a Mercury.
 This is paired with the optional Merc-O-Matic Drive automatic transmission.
 The latter was a $190 option at the original time of purchase.